Interpretation of point forecasts with unkown directive: Optimality of point forecasts and identifying moment conditions

-We call the components of the random vector $W$ \emph{instruments}, which can be chosen from the information available to the forecaster when the prediction was issued.
-See Section \ref{sec:test} for further discussion.
+where the components of the random vector $W$ (henceforth called \emph{instruments}) represent information $\cF$ available to the forecaster when the prediction is issued.
+This property of optimal mean-forecasts generalizes to optimal $\alpha$-forecasts.
+Specifically, for every sufficiently regular functional $\alpha : \cP \mapsto \real$ there exists a function $V_\alpha$ identifying the optimal $\alpha$-forecast, i.e.,

+We refer to \eqref{eq:ident} as the \emph{identifying moment conditions}\/ for an optimal $\alpha$-forecast and give rigorous versions thereof in Appendix \ref{app:ident}.
+The identification function $V_\alpha$ is unique up to an $\mathcal{F}$-measurable multiplicative factor \citep[Thm.~8]{Steinwart2014}, so the set of the arising moment conditions does not depend on its choice.
+The moment conditions are the foundation of the methodology developed hereinafter.
+In particular, they allow for tests of whether a point forecast is an optimal $\alpha$-forecast relative to a specific information set.
+In the hypothetical limit of an infinite supply of data and instruments, a non-rejection of the test is a sufficient condition for optimality.